PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Sys.is_dir(file_path)</function>

 Checks if a path is a directory.
-Returns `nil` if the file path does not exist at all.
+Returns `nil` if it's a file or the file path does not exist at all.

 ##### <function>Sys.mkdir(path)</function>

 Creates a directory.
-If a path is several directories deep, and some are missing, creates them as needed (like `mkdir -p`).
+If the path is several directories deep, and some are missing, creates them as needed (like `mkdir -p`).

 ##### <function>Sys.list_dir(path)</function>